 So What If the Gage R&R Is Not Good?

-The key in all measurement systems is having a clear test method and clear criteria for what to accept and what to reject.
+In conclusion, the key in all measurement systems is having a clear test method and clear criteria for what to accept and what to reject.
 The steps are as follows:

 - Identify what is to be measured.